NetherlandsForensicInstitute/forensische-gezichtsvergelijking/README.md

 ### Docker [to review]

-For the models of Insightface, mxnet library may present some issues if [Cuda 9.0 Toolkit](https://developer.nvidia.com/cuda-90-download-archive) is not installed of you have a different CUDA version.
+For the models of Insightface, mxnet library may present some issues if [Cuda 9.0 Toolkit](https://developer.nvidia.com/cuda-90-download-archive) is not installed or you have a different CUDA version.
 If that is the case, use the following instructions to run a docker container:

 1) Install [Docker](https://docs.docker.com/engine/install/).
 2) Install [nvidia-docker](https://github.com/NVIDIA/nvidia-docker).